fprl/maybe-frontend/README.md

   Maybe this last point has a lot to do with my other career (architecture and design), but I think the visual is a key point of asynchronous communication.

-&nbsp;
 ### Notes
-I want to clarify that I worked with only one screen because I had problems sharing both at the same time and that after recording the video I added aria-hidden to the icons as well as focus and hover details to the accordion button (nothing else).
+* I worked with only one screen because I had problems sharing both at the same time.
+* After recording the video I added aria-hidden to the icons as well as focus and hover details to the accordion button and I removed the padding from the \<li> element and added to the \<button> so that the button takes all the width and height of its container (nothing else).

-&nbsp;
-#### Thank you for your time!
+### Thank you for your time!
 Hello!
 I hope these notes are useful for you to read the exercise.
 If there is something that is not very clear, ask me and I will try to clarify it.
 I would love to receive your feedback!

 [Franco Romano Losada](mailto:francoromano1994@gmail.com)